 Preparing and submitting an annual budget to the Section Board for adoption.

+Comply with additional policies and procedures governing the Section finances which shall include requirements governing the internal financial oversight of the Section finances.

+Any candidate for Section Treasurer shall be knowledgeable in accounting procedures, including posting debits and credits into accounting software, balancing accounts and reconciling statements.

 AUTHORIZATION FOR SECTION DUES & ASSESSMENTS

 Section dues and/or special assessments necessary for pursuing Section affairs may be collected when authorized by an affirmative vote of a majority of those Section members eligible to vote.
 Any member who is not required to pay Association dues shall also be exempt from paying Section dues and assessments.

+ADOPTION AND AMENDMENT OF SECTION BYLAWS, INITIATIVE AND REFERENDUM

+The Section shall include provisions consistent with Article 9 of the Section Bylaws Template related to the adoption of Section Bylaws, the amendment and adoption of Section Bylaws, and initiative and referendum petitions.

+BOARD MEMBER ETHICS, INDEMNIFICATION, CONFLICT OF INTEREST, AND BOARD DISSOLUTION

+The Section shall also include, consistent with Article 10 of the Section Bylaws Template, provisions in the Bylaws related to ethics, conflict of interest, indemnification and Section Board dissolution.

 Article 12.
 FORMATION OF SUBSECTIONS, SECTION DEPARTMENTS & NEW SECTIONS